DaveMitHut/LegionDiscordBot/README.md

 creator and hwo to see all commands.
 Furthermore, if you start writing a command with '!' and then **type an invalid command**, the bot will notify you and tell you how to see all valid commands.

+### Disclaimer
+The literal and graphical information presented by this bot about Magic: The Gathering, including card images, the mana symbols, and Oracle text, is copyright Wizards of the Coast, LLC, a subsidiary of Hasbro, Inc. This bot is not produced by, endorsed by, supported by, or affiliated with Wizards of the Coast.